rust-lang/rfcs/text/0000-project-error-handling.md

 ### Agree on and define common error handling terminology

-- Recoverable error: An error that can reasonably be expected to be encountered e.g. a missing file.
+- Recoverable error: An error that can be reacted and recovered from when encountered e.g. a missing file.
-- Unrecoverable error: An error that cannot reasonably be expected to happen and which indicates a bug e.g. indexing out of bounds.
+- Unrecoverable error: An error that cannot reasonably be reacted to or recovered from and which indicates a bug e.g. indexing out of bounds.
 - Error Type: A type that represents a recoverable error.
 Error types can optionally implement the `Error` trait so that it can be reported to the user or be converted into a trait object.
 - Reporting Type: A type that can store all recoverable errors an application may need to propagate and print them as error reports.
     - Reporting types can represent the recoverable errors either via concrete types, likely parameterized, or trait objects.